braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 No element can be a subclass of NoValue.

 A `Callback` refers to a prop of another element `el`, identified by prop number or tag.
-It should be instantiated using `callback`.
+It should be instantiated using Instantiation of a `Callback`.
 **Instantiation of a `Callback`.**
 		For computational efficiency, it is best to use only one instance of `Callback` for each prop of an instance of a concrete element `el` with the code shown below, instead of creating new callback instances using its constructor.
 > ```matlab